ajeetwankhede/vacuum_cleaner/README.md

 # vacuum_cleaner
-Implemented a simple walker algorithm for a vacuum cleaner robot
+This project implements a simple walker algorithm for a vacuum cleaner robot with ROS and Gazebo.